ultitech/GLMaze/README.md

 ## Getting Started

-This project was created as a graphic demo to test the OpenGL 2.0 pipeline using SDL on Linux, Mac, and Windows.
+This project was created as a graphic demo to test the OpenGL 2.0 pipeline using SDL2 on Linux, Mac, and Windows.
 We included several shaders, such as motion blur, night vision as well as a 3D side-by-see mode.

 The latest binary releases can be found [here](https://github.com/ultitech/GLMaze/releases/latest) or you can build the project yourself.